 Disability Services is a resource for faculty in working with students with disabilities.
-Providing a supportive environment requires the cooperation of faculty, students, Disability Services, and the College to provide all students with disabilities a learning environment that affords them equal access and reasonable accommodations of their disabilities.
+Providing a supportive environment requires the cooperation of faculty, students, Student Success and Accessibility Services, and the College to provide all students with disabilities a learning environment that affords them equal access and reasonable accommodations of their disabilities.

 Accommodations are determined on a case-by-case basis by considering the disability documentation provided by the student, the functional impact of the student's disability, and the essential requirements of the student's courses, programs, and activities.
-Disability Services works with faculty in helping them understand appropriate accommodations for students in their courses.
-Please contact Disability Services at the Teaching and Learning Center, 2nd floor Poling Hall, 309-457-2257, or email@example.com with specific disability or accommodation related questions.
+Student Success and Accessibility Services works with faculty in helping them understand appropriate accommodations for students in their courses.
+Please contact the office of Student Success and Accessibility Services, located in Hewes Library, room 129, 309-457-2257, or email@example.com with specific disability or accommodation related questions.

 Most of the questions about teaching and accommodations can be found in the links provided under this Section addressing: